 When I was growing up, my parents worked around the clock, so I spent most of my time with my grandparents.
-My grandma would make me sunny-side-up eggs for dinner (quick, simple, healthy).
-My grandpa would slice a big loaf of bread and top it with a generous chunk of butter.
-To this day, those meals remain my comfort foods, little reminders of love, warmth, and togetherness.
+My grandmother would make me sunny-side-up eggs for dinner (quick and simple).
+My grandfather would slice thick pieces of bread and top them with a generous chunk of butter.
+Those everyday meals became expressions of love and care, and they remain my comfort foods to this day.

 You may also like